erbalo/stori-challenge/README.md

 ### Make clean ###

 It will only work in the second terminal ("make app") since it needs the first terminal to keep running due to the fact that dynamo is managed by *"docker-compose"* and this command will delete all created resources, only if they've executed the previous steps correctly in any other case will generate an error.

+## Improvements ##

+It can be detected that the system has many improvements in terms of validations, I know it seems easy, but personally, I focus this challenge more on architectural and distributed design.
+Once uploaded I will add more validations.

+Here I will leave a list of what I consider to be missing or that has areas for improvement:

+- Add common/basic validations
+- Add unit testing
+- Add integration testing
+- Add failover handling
+- Add cache
+- Optimize search with elastic
+- Optimize event bus with event bridge
+- Change SMTP server to CMS or CRM
+- Mount on cloud
+- Optimize communication to RPC instead of REST
+- Add monitoring